-In [137] Bača, Muntaner-Batle, Semaničová-Feňovčiková, and Shafiq investigate super (a, d)-edge-antimagic total labelings of disconnected graphs.
-Among their results are: If G is a (super) (a, 2)-edge-antimagic total labeling and m is odd, then mG has a (super) (a', 2)-edge-antimagic-total labeling where a' = m(a - 3) + (m + 1)/2 + 2; and if d a positive even integer and k a positive odd integer, G is a graph with all of its vertices having odd degree, and the order and size of G have opposite parity, then 2kG has no (a, d)-edge-antimagic total labeling.
-Bača and Brankovic [110] have obtained a number of results about the existence of super (a, d)-edge-antimagic total labeling of disjoint unions of the form $mK{n,n}$ .
-In [111] Bača, Dafik, Miller, and Ryan provide (a, d)-edge-antimagic vertex labelings and super (a, d)-edge-antimagic total labelings for a variety of disjoint unions of caterpillars.
-Bača and Youssef [141] proved that $mC_n$ has an (a, d)-edge-antimagic vertex labeling if and only if m and n are odd and d = 1.
-Bača, Dafik, Miller, and Ryan [112] constructed super (a, d)-edge-antimagic total labeling for graphs of the form $m(C_n \odot \overline{K}s)$ and $mP_n \cup kC_n$ while Dafik, Miller, Ryan, and Bača [317] do the same for graphs of the form $mK{n,n,n}$ and $K{1,m} \cup 2sK{1,n}$ .
+In [155] Bača, Muntaner-Batle, Semaničová-Feňovčiková, and Shafiq investigate super (a, d)edge-antimagic total labelings of disconnected graphs.
+Among their results are: If G is a (super) (a,2)-edge-antimagic total labeling and m is odd, then mG has a (super) (a',2)-edge-antimagictotal labeling where a' = m(a-3) + (m+1)/2 + 2; and if d a positive even integer and k a positive odd integer, G is a graph with all of its vertices having odd degree, and the order and size of G have opposite parity, then 2kG has no (a,d)-edge-antimagic total labeling.
+Bača and Brankovic [125] have obtained a number of results about the existence of super (a,d)-edgeantimagic totaling of disjoint unions of the form $mK{n,n}$ .
+In [126] Bača, Dafik, Miller, and Ryan provide (a, d)-edge-antimagic vertex labelings and super (a, d)-edge-antimagic total labelings for a variety of disjoint unions of caterpillars.
+Bača and Youssef [159] proved that $mC_n$ has an (a,d)-edge-antimagic vertex labeling if and only if m and n are odd and d=1.
+Bača, Dafik, Miller, and Ryan [127] constructed super (a, d)-edge-antimagic total labeling for graphs of the form $m(C_n \odot \overline{K}s)$ and $mP_n \cup kC_n$ while Dafik, Miller, Ryan, and Bača [345] do the same for graphs of the form $mK{n,n,n}$ and $K{1,m} \cup 2sK{1,n}$ .
 Both papers provide a number of open problems.
-In [128] Bača, Lin, and Muntaner-Batle provide super (a, d)-edge-antimagic total labeling of forests in which every component is a specific kind of tree.
-In [120] Bača, Kovýar, Semaničová-Feňovčiková, and Shafiq prove that every even regular graph and every odd regular graph with a 1-factor are super (a, 1)-edge-antimagic total and provide some constructions of non-regular super (a, 1)-edge-antimagic total graphs.
-Bača, Lin and Semaničová-Feňovčiková [130] show: the disjoint union of m graphs with super (a, 1)-edge antimagic total labelings have super (m(a-2)+2, 1)-edge antimagic total labelings; the disjoint union of m graphs with super (a, 3)-edge antimagic total labelings have super (m(a-3)+3,3)-edge antimagic total labelings; if G has a (a,1)-edge antimagic total labelings then mG has an (b, 1)-edge antimagic total labeling for some b; and if G has a (a, 3)-edge antimagic total labelings then mG has an (b, 3)-edge antimagic total labeling for some b.
+In [144] Bača, Lin, and Muntaner-Batle provide super (a, d)-edge-antimagic total labeling of forests in which every component is a specific kind of tree.
+In [135] Bača, Kovýár, Semaničová-Feňovčiková, and Shafiq prove that every even regular graph and every odd regular graph with a 1-factor are super (a,1)-edge-antimagic total and provide some constructions of non-regular super (a,1)-edge-antimagic total graphs.
+Bača, Lin and Semaničová-Feňovčiková [146] show: the disjoint union of m graphs with super (a,1)-edge antimagic total labelings have super (m(a-2)+2,1)-edge antimagic total labelings; the disjoint union of m graphs with super (a,3)-edge antimagic total labelings have super (m(a-3)+3,3)-edge antimagic total labelings; if G has a (a,1)-edge antimagic total labelings then mG has an (b,1)-edge antimagic total labeling for some b; and if G has a (a,3)-edge antimagic total labelings then mG has an (b,3)-edge antimagic total labeling for some b.
+For $t \geq 2$ and $n \geq 4$ the Harary graph $C_p^t$ is the graph obtained by joining every two vertices of $C_p$ that are at distance t in $C_p$ .
+In [950] Rahim, Ali, Kashif, and Javaid provide super (a,d)-edge antimagic total labelings for disjoint unions of Harary graphs and disjoint unions of cycles.